Avtech04/Avtech04/README.md

 <h2 align="left">Hi 👋!
-My name is Ayush Varshney and I'm a  sophomore, from MNNIT ALLAHABAD</h2>
+My name is Ayush Varshney and I'm a  Pre Final Student, from MNNIT ALLAHABAD</h2>

 ###